 Freshwater ponds within Cape Cod National Seashore (beaches and water), October 16-May 14;

 Cape Cod National Seashore ocean beaches except as follows:

 During the summer, pets are not permitted on lifeguard-protected beaches.
 However, leashed pets are permitted to pass through lifeguard protected areas to reach areas where they may otherwise be allowed.
 If there are shorebird closures on or beyond lifeguard-protected beaches, pets are not allowed to walk through.

 During shorebird nesting, staging, and migrating periods, pets are not permitted in posted locations.
-Passing through these areas is prohibited 24/7.
+Walking pets in these areas is prohibited 24/7.

 Where pets are not permitted:

 Designated nature trails at any time; check signs and at visitor centers for Great Island exceptions;

 Nauset and Province Lands bike trails, May 1-October 31;

 Fresh water ponds within Cape Cod National Seashore (beaches and water), May 15-October 15;